 Do I have to register my drone? - Laws and regulations vary around the world, but in the US, any drone that weighs more than 0.55 pounds (250 grams), has to be registered with the Federal Aviation Administration (FAA).
-Also, the person registering the drone must be at least 13 years old.
 This means that if you buy a drone for a child, you or some other responsible person will have to go through the FAA registration process.
 Fortunately, you only need to register one time, and that same registration number can be applied to every drone that you buy in the future.
-To keep things simple, if you are buying a drone for someone younger than 13, simply buy one that weighs less than 0.55 pounds.
+To avoid registration, simply buy a drone that weighs less than 0.55 pounds (250 grams).

 Do I need any special training before I can fly a drone? - The FAA does not have any training requirements for drone pilots.
 Whether you are flying a drone for fun or for business, it is up to the person flying the drone to make the effort to learn how to fly a drone safely and well.